What Is the Federal Funds Rate? Here’s What You Need to Know

 How the Federal Funds Rate Affects You

-The federal funds rate acts as a tool for the Federal Reserve to control the machinations of the U.S. economy.
-As part of the resources for controlling monetary policy, the federal funds rate has a trickle-out effect on the broader economy.
+The federal funds rate is a tool for the Federal Reserve to control the machinations of the U.S. economy.
+As part of the resources for controlling monetary policy, it has a trickle-out effect on the broader economy.

-During rising inflation, the Federal Reserve will try to increase interest rates to curb inflation.
-This percolates through the economy in the form of higher costs of capital.
-When the Federal Reserve raises the cost of borrowing, banks pass that extra cost onto consumers.
-In effect, when the federal funds rate increases, the amount that banks charge for lending capital also increases.
-As a result, debt becomes more expensive to consumers, and the economy generally contracts, purchases (like home sales) slow, and debt consumption decreases.
-Additionally, investors can earn more income on interest-earning investments like high-yield savings accounts, checking accounts, certificates of deposits, bonds, and money market funds.
+When the federal funds rate increases, banks charge more for lending capital.
+As a result, debt becomes more expensive to consumers, and the economy generally contracts.
+Purchases (like home sales) slow, and debt consumption decreases.
+Additionally, investors can earn more income on interest-earning investments like high-yield savings accountschecking accountscertificates of depositsbonds, and money market funds.

 A recent practical example of the power of the federal funds rate is observed in the U.S. housing market.
 With an increasing federal funds rate, mortgage lenders have had to increase the cost of mortgages.
 As recently as early January 2021, the average mortgage rate for a 30-year fixed-rate mortgage was 2.65%.
-That number skyrocketed to 6.62% by early January 2024 [3].
+That number skyrocketed to 6.62% by early January 2024.[3]
 The increase in mortgages has kept many prospective homeowners on the sidelines, directly affecting how consumers buy and sell real estate.
 As a direct result of the FOMC policy change, real estate transactions have plummeted.

-Schedule of 2024 FOMC Meetings
+Schedule of 2025 FOMC Meetings

 The Federal Open Market Committee (FOMC) meets regularly to discuss economic issues, interest rates, and other financial topics.
 The FOMC has eight regularly scheduled meetings during the calendar year and supplements these meetings as needed.
 The minutes from these meetings are released three weeks after any policy decision.